Current Ratio: Definition, Formula, and Free Calculator

 - Cash: Cash includes any funds held in checking or savings accounts, any petty cash, and any bank drafts or money orders.

-- Cash equivalents: Cash equivalents are any short-term promissory notes owed to the company, as well as marketable securities, short-term government bonds, and treasury bills.
+- Cash equivalents: Cash equivalents are any short-term promissory notes owed to the company as well as marketable securities, short-term government bonds, and treasury bills.

 - Accounts receivable (A/R): This includes any money owed by customers for purchases of goods or services that were made on credit.

-What’s Not Included in Current Assets
+What’s Excluded From Current Assets

 - Property: Property includes any buildings, land, or other commercial real estate held by a business.